grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 We have to choose a model for how much time operations will take, and our choice will affect the $O$.

-We can choose the RAM model, which basically states that every time you access RAM (or a register), that counts as 1 operation.
+We can choose the **RAM model**, which basically states that every time you access RAM (or a register), that counts as 1 operation.
 Virtually every assembly instruction does this a constant number of times, so it's reasonable to say $O(1)$ ops per instruction.

 Addition is $O(1)$, because it takes 2 RAM accesses (one for each operand), and $O(2) = O(1)$.

-Alternatively, there's the bit model.
+Alternatively, there's the **bit model**.
 This treats every number as if it were an array of bits, and each bit modified is one op.
 This means adding a number to itself is $O(\lg n)$, because the number $n$ requires at least $log_2(n)$ bits.

 ---